COMPARISON OF THE LEE-CARTER AND ARCH IN MODELLING AND FORECASTING MORTALITY IN ZIMBABWE

 In actuarial science, force of mortality represents the instantaneous rate of mortality at a certain age measured on an annualized basis the force of mortality is assumed to follow various distribution from gompertz, uniform, balduccimakeham and exponential to mention a few.
 It is suggested that the force of mortality can be calculated as derivative of the underlying distribution divided by the underlying distribution.

-Where the force of mortality is is the derivative of the underling distribution and is the underling distribution.
+is the derivative of the underling distribution and

 Gompertz (1825) after observing a law of geometrical progression (i.e. exponential rise) in death rates based on 19th century people in England, Sweden, and France between ages 20 and 60, came up with a law of modelling mortality and he suggested that the force of mortality.
 In terms of actuarial notation, this formula can be expressed as: